An International Hub for Food Innovation

 Luma is open for lunch on weekdays and dinner from Monday to Saturday.
 Drinks and light dining are also available in the bar and lounge.

-Since his appointment as Luma’s Chef de Cuisine in 2012, Michael Wilson has distinguished himself by crafting globally inspired dishes using locally sourced ingredients.
+Since he was appointed chef at Luma in 2012, Michael Wilson has distinguished himself by crafting globally inspired dishes using locally sourced ingredients.
 Drawing on the multicultural landscape of Toronto, Chef Michael brings forward his elevated, fresh take on world cuisine and passion for the city’s diverse cultures.

 Chef Michael first got his start in Toronto’s food scene after graduating from Stratford Chefs School in 2002.
 He worked as Chef de Partie at Scaramouche Restaurant until 2004 and then as Saucier at Oliver & Bonacini’s Square Restaurant.